 Amount paid per share

-In addition to choosing the number of shares in your company, you must also set the price of each share.
-This price represents the limit of the shareholders legal obligation to pay the debts of the company.
-For example, if you had 100 shares valued at $1 each, you would only be obligated to pay up to $100 if your company were to go bankrupt.
-It is fairly typical that company shares are initially priced between 1c and $1.
+In addition to choosing the number of shares in your Company, you must also set the price of each share.
+This price represents the limit of the shareholders legal obligation to pay the debts of the Company.
+For example, if you had 100 shares valued at $1 each, you would only be obligated to pay up to $100 if your Company were to go bankrupt.
+It is fairly typical that Company shares are initially priced between 1 cent and $1.

 A director has many responsibilities and legal obligations to uphold, including: